Ève lève-toi: Versions

-In 1986, an English version was also released under the name "Listen to Your Heart".
-Three other versions were recorded thereafter : one more acoustic version on album Féminin singulière in 1995, another version with dance sonorities for European compilation Euro Pride 2000 and, more recently, a jazzy version as a bonus track on the album Autour de minuit in 2007.
+In the late 1986, an English version of the song was released under the name "Listen to Your Heart" to win non-French language markets.
+Three other versions were recorded thereafter: one more acoustic version on album Féminin singulière in 1995, another version with dance sonorities for European compilation Euro Pride 2000 and, more recently, a jazzy version as a bonus track on the album Autour de minuit in 2007.